anwala/teaching-web-science/fall-2024/homework/hw0/part_2.md

 The goal of this assignment is to help you practice using simple [Linux commands](https://linuxjourney.com/) on the terminal.
 From your local Linux terminal or [one of WM's Linux machines](https://www.cs.wm.edu/~tadavis/remoteaccess.html),

 ## Q1.
 (1 point)
-Create a directory (name it whatever you wish, e.g., `data440`.
+Create a directory (name it whatever you wish, e.g., `data440` (or `data691`).
 Change the permissions on this directory so that you are the only user who can read, write, or execute (view the contents) the directory (see ["Protection and Permission"](https://linuxjourney.com/lesson/file-permissions)).
 Take a screenshot of (or copy/paste) the command and its output into your report.

 ## Q2.
 (4 points)
 In the directory that you just created, use a simple text editor (e.g., the nano editor) to create a file named test.txt (`nano test.txt`) with the following contents: